There are many levels at which you can become a racehorse owner and it’s not always as expensive as you might think. The main options are:

 For a group of people coming together to experience the thrill of racehorse ownership.
 The club manager will be responsible for the club but unlike in a syndicate, members of a racing club do not own the horses.
 Instead members are likely to pay a subscription in order to enjoy some benefits of racehorse ownership.

-The added bonus of The Adlestrop Club is that membership also includes a monthly social event of a variety of different experiences.
-For more details on the Club, please click here.
+The added bonus of The Adlestrop Club is that membership also includes regular, varied social events.
+For more details on the Club, please see here: